This post may contain affiliate links. Please read our disclosure policy.

 Your favorite cereal marshmallows in a swirly twirly white fudge.
 Best of all, Lucky Charms Fudge is so simple to make.
 A magical dessert for everyone!
 Seriously, when I say this is easy, it takes less than 30 minutes to make.
 My favorite part is picking out the Lucky Charms marshmallows, but that happens to be my kids’ favorite part too:) That’s a win-win in my book!
 Who’s feeling lucky?!

-To get started, you need 1 container of vanilla frosting.
-You will also need white chocolate chips and vanilla CandiQuik melting chocolates.
-What is melting chocolate?
-It’s a chocolate found in the baking aisle at any grocery store near the chocolate chips.
-It’s designed for melting, dipping things like strawberries or pretzels, and then hardening.
-It’s SO easy to work with.
-Finally, you’ll need a box of Lucky Charms cereal and food coloring.
+It’s a chocolate found in the baking aisle at any grocery store near the chocolate chips and is designed for melting, dipping things like strawberries or pretzels, and then hardening.

-You will also need a square baking dish (like an 8 x 8), parchment paper, spoons for mixing, and microwave safe bowls.
+You will also need a square baking dish (like an 8 x 8), parchment paper, spoons for mixing, and microwave-safe bowls.
 Don’t have parchment paper?
 Tin foil with non-stick spray also works!
-I picked out 3 gel food colors: blue, pink, green.
+I picked out 3 gel food colors: blue, pink, and green.
 It’s also ok if you don’t have gel food coloring.
 Any kind will work!

 Lucky Charms Fudge Recipe